ThatEuler/pal/README.md

 # pal

 Download and extract.
 Rename to remove the -master.
-Put in your addon_folder - enjoy
+Put in your World of Warcraft/Interface/AddOns/ Folder - enjoy